 As the sun rises over Goreme, hundreds of colorful hot air balloons fill the sky.
 Their journey is a quick one, but it’s magical.
 Whether you decide to fly a balloon while in Cappadocia, or partake in the experience from the ground, you will not regret this sunrise.
 Keep reading to find out why I didn’t take a Cappadocia hot air balloon ride and discover 6 of the best viewpoints if you decide to sit one out as well!

 IS A CAPPADOCIA HOT AIR BALLOON RIDE SAFE?

-While I was in Cappadocia, several people contacted me regarding the safety of the hot air balloon rides.
+While I was in Cappadocia, several people contacted me, concerned about the safety of the hot air balloon rides.
 Yes, there have been accidents in the past, but 100’s of balloons fly over Cappadocia every single day.
 The statistics of something going wrong are extremely low.

 It’s a serious business, their livelihood, and safety is a top concern among the balloon companies.
 The Turkish Government has also set regulations as to how many balloons are allowed to be in the sky at one time, they require GPS to be in each balloon, and even require pilots to speak a certain level of English.
 Companies are also required to test their balloons and log their results regularly.

 If you’re concerned about safety, choose a reputable company and request their most experienced pilot.
 Don’t miss out on something because of fear.
 Miss out on it because 24 people floating in small basket, all jockeying to take the same photo sounds miserable.